 Organize your finances (or find ways to earn extra income) and give yourself a deadline to check everything you need to start off the list.
 You’ve got this!

 - What’s the competition doing?
-Whatever strategy you choose, one of the best ways to research and decide on pricing is to compare your services to competitors or others offering similar services.
+Whatever strategy you choose, one of the best ways to research and decide on pricing is to compare your services to competitors.
 Can you come up with a more premium (or more affordable) service or package?
 How does your experience line up with these providers?
 What does their quality of work look like compared to yours?

 - What’s my time worth?
 Running a business, either full-time or on the side, takes a lot of energy and hard work.
 Don’t make the mistake of undervaluing your time by undercharging for your services or products.
 Calculate the cost of providing your offering, then add in your desired profits.
 Don’t forget to factor in your expenses from Part 1, including things like software, office space, supplies, and insurance.
 And don’t forget all your earnings are before taxes!

 - How can I show value?
-Once you’ve decided on pricing, remember: The most important thing you can do to encourage clients to pay what you want is to demonstrate value.
-When you set up your website or market your products and services, look for opportunities to stand out from others in your space.
+The most important thing you can do to encourage clients to pay what you want is to demonstrate value.
+When you set up your website, look for opportunities to stand out from the competition with your offerings.
 Over time, you’ll get better at determining what’s involved in your work and adjust your pricing accordingly.

 Pricing for service-based businesses

-If you’re running a service-based business, you’ll want to determine if you’re going to charge an hourly rate or package pricing.
+If you’re running a service-based business, determine if you’re going to charge an hourly rate or package pricing.
 You may also use a combination of these pricing tactics depending on your business.

 For example, Sarah from Bookkeeper By Trade decided to sell bookkeeping packages instead of charging hourly pricing.
 As she explains: